Milkfish: Processing and marketing

 A trend toward value-added products is occurring.
 In recent years, the possibility of using milkfish juveniles as bait for tuna long-lining has started to be investigated, opening up new markets for fry hatcheries.

 Golden bangus

 On April 21, 2012, a Filipino fisherman donated a milkfish with yellowish coloring to the Philippine Bureau of Fisheries and Aquatic Resources, which was later on called the "golden bangus".
 However, the fish soon died, allegedly because of a lower level of oxygen in the pond to which it was transferred.

+Cultural significance

+Milkfish have appeared in the traditions and mythology of the native Pohnpeians, Hawaiians, Tongans, and Nauruans in the Pacific.

+Bangus Festival

+In the city of Dagupan in Pangasinan, Philippines, they host an annual Bangus Festival.
+The festival was initially a bangus harvest or 'Gilon' conceptualized in the 1990s by Mayor Al Fernandez.
+Now, the festival has become an extravagant event including street dance competitions.
+The street dance competition named Gilon-gilon ed Dalan was established to celebrate the bangus harvest.
+The festival also honors the city's patron Saint John, who was originally a fisherman and figured prominently in biblical stories of bountiful fish harvests.
+The Dagupan province is considered the country's top producer of milkfish cultured in marine cages and pens.
+Two 'species' of milkfish are cultured in the city—the more popular of the two is the Bonuan Bangus.